fuzzymango/sharedShelves/README.md

 >Using the above examples, my SharedShelves class would look like this:
 `s = SharedShelves(dropbox_tools_folder='sharedNukeTools', icon='G:/Dropbox/sharedNukeTools/icons/sharedToolbar.png', account_type='personal')`
-4. Edit the `folder_name` parameter for both `s.sync_gizmos()` and `s.sync_toolsets()` to EXACTLY match (case-sensitive) the name Dropbox folder where your gizmos and toolsets are stored.
+4. Edit the `folder_name` parameter for both `s.sync_gizmos()` and `s.sync_toolsets()` to EXACTLY match the name Dropbox folder where your gizmos and toolsets are stored.
 For example, if your gizmos are stored in `Dropbox/sharedNukeTools/myGizmos`, your sync_gizmos would be `s.sync_gizmos("myGizmos")`.
 By default, `sync_gizmos()` will look for a folder named "gizmos" and `sync_toolsets()` will look for a folder named "ToolSets".
 5. Launch Nuke!

 ## ADDING AND REMOVING SHARED TOOLS
-To add a ToolSet or gizmo to the shared toolsets, place the .nk or .gizmo file containing the node or ToolSet to your shared Nuke tools folder on Dropbox.
-Be sure to place the file inside a folder that's being synced with `sync_toolsets()` or `sync_gizmos()`, these folders are typically named "Gizmos" and "ToolSets" respectively.
+To add a ToolSet or gizmo to the shared toolsets, place the .nk or .gizmo file containing the node or ToolSet in your shared Nuke tools folder on Dropbox.
+Be sure to place the file inside a folder that's being synced with `sync_toolsets()` or `sync_gizmos()`, these folders are typically named "gizmos" and "ToolSets" respectively.
 Any files that are placed outside these folders will not be loaded when Nuke launches.

 ToolSets and Gizmos can also be added inside of Nuke's UI.
 First, Select the node(s) to be shared to Dropbox.
 Then, from the top menu bar in Nuke, navigate to "SharedShelves>Publish Selection to Dropbox".
 Inside the file browser window that pops up, choose a folder where the tool should be saved and press "open" (I know...it should say "save" but Nuke's dialog boxes are limited).
-Make sure that folder chosen is the same folder being syned by `sync_toolsets()` or `sync_gizmos()`.
-Typically, these folders are named "Gizmos" and "ToolSets" respectively.
+Make sure that save folder will be synced by `sync_toolsets()` or `sync_gizmos()`.
+Typically, these folders are named "gizmos" and "ToolSets" respectively.
 Any files placed outside these folders will not be synced.
 Finally, restart Nuke in order to see the uploaded toolset in the nodes' menu.

 To remove a tool from SharedShelves, navigate to the shared Dropbox folder and delete the .nk or .gizmo file.